Faster Algorithms for $(2k-1)$-Stretch Distance Oracles

 In addition, we present an $O(mn^\eps+n^{1+1/k+\eps})$ time algorithm for constructing a $((2k-1)(1+\eps),\beta)$-distance oracle, improving the stretch of the $O(m+n^{1+1/k+\eps})$ time algorithm of~\cite{DBLP:conf/soda/Wulff-Nilsen12} that constructs an $O(k)$-distance oracle.

-In~\Cref{tab:construction_unweighted} we summarize our new construction algorithms for unweighted undirected graphs and compare them to the previously known results.
-In~\Cref{tab:examples-unweighted} and~\Cref{fig:theorem_unweighted} we compare the previous results of~\cite{DBLP:conf/icalp/BaswanaGSU08} to our new results regarding the sparsest graphs for which there exists a linear time construction algorithm.
+\ifC \else In~\Cref{tab:construction_unweighted}, we summarize our new construction algorithms for unweighted undirected graphs and compare them to the previously known results.
+In~\Cref{tab:examples-unweighted} and~\Cref{fig:theorem_unweighted}, we compare the previous results of~\cite{DBLP:conf/icalp/BaswanaGSU08} to our new results regarding the sparsest graphs for which there exists a linear time construction algorithm. \fi

 The rest of this paper is organized as follows.
 In the next section, we present some necessary preliminaries.
-In~\Cref{S-OV} we overview our main results and techniques.
+In~\Cref{S-OV}, we overview our main results and techniques.
 In~\Cref{S-NT} we present our new tools, and specifically in~\Cref{S-hado} we present our new hierarchical distance oracle.
-In~\Cref{S-Construction-weighted} we present our construction algorithms for weighted graphs, and in~\Cref{S-Construction-unweighted} we present our construction algorithms for unweighted graphs.
+In~\Cref{S-Construction-weighted} we present our construction algorithms for weighted graphs\ifC, in the full version \cite{kadria2025faster}, we then present the new construction algorithms for unweighted graphs\else, and in~\Cref{S-Construction-unweighted} we present our construction algorithms for unweighted graphs\fi.
 For convenience, in~\Cref{S-comparison} we include tables and graphs that summarize all the theorems.